Notice of Cybersecurity Incident

 The home medication dispensing program is available through a monthly subscription fee and is most beneficial for seniors who have complex medication regimes and want to continue living independently.
 The service may also be beneficial for individuals with cognitive disabilities, mental illness, or one or more chronic conditions, as well as those who simply want to take their medications properly.
 Use of the medication dispenser also tends to reduce stress among caregivers who can’t always be present to help with medication dispensing.

-The dispenser is connected to the subscriber’s telephone line.
+3. ALERT-The dispenser is connected to the subscriber’s telephone line if available.
+If the patient does not have a landline, the dispenser will still work but no alert will be sent out.
 If the medicine still hasn’t been dispensed after 90 minutes, the unit will store the medicine and the designated caregiver will be notified.
 Caregivers can access online monitoring reports at all times.
 A rechargeable battery will maintain the service for 18 hours in the event of a power outage.

 Sound easy?
 It is, and it’s effective.
 The Medication Dispensing service has been proven to deliver a 98.6% in-home dispensing adherence level among monitored subscribers.